FactoryXCode/MfPack/MfPack/Samples/MfCastPlayer/README.md

 Minimum supported MfPack version: 3.2.0

-This Delphi XE7-compatible VCL sample demonstrates the public `TMfCast` facade.
+This Delphi XE7 and higher compatible VCL sample demonstrates the public `TMfCast` main interface.

 **It demonstrates:**